-- 1. RECEIVES the report containing additional information on Colvin Lane signage and speed limit as requested at the Ordinary Council Meeting of 5 April 2022, - 2.
-NOTES that the Administration will be installing a sign at the entrance to Colvin Lane at the request of the resident, designed to remind motorists to drive slowly; and - 3.
+- 1. RECEIVES the report containing additional information on Colvin Lane signage and speed limit as requested at the Ordinary Council Meeting of 5 April 2022, and - 2.
 NOTES that Administration do not support further intervention in Colvin Lane.

 To provide Council with further information as requested at the Ordinary Council Meeting of 5 April 2022.